-In responding to a recent uptick in trustee-related claims, CAMICO has identified common scenarios that pose significant liability exposure if not managed properly.
+As CAMICO continues to see trustee-related claims, we have identified common scenarios that pose significant liability exposure if not managed properly.

 The baggage of family relationships frequently exacerbates disputes.
 It is not uncommon for the trustee to be pressured to resign by a family member in line to become the successor trustee, or for the trustee to be wrongfully accused of favoring the interests of one party to the detriment of another.